Instant Pot Olive Garden chicken pasta can be made mild or with a cajun flare! Easy one pot pressure cooker dinner with meat and noodles.

 Tip: do not use whole breasts or thighs and expect to be able to shred the chicken at the end.
 5 minutes won’t be long enough for it to cook all the way through.
 If you set to 12 so the meat is done, the noodles will be so soft and ewwwwy.
 Just follow the instructions below for a successful meal.

-We have done a sort of slow cooker Olive Garden chicken pasta version here but honestly I think this way turns out much better.
+We have done a sort of Olive Garden Crockpot chicken pasta version here but honestly I think this way turns out much better.
 Pasta under pressure is a much better texture than slow cooking it.

 You can serve this alone, with a salad with Olive Garden Italian dressing, or alongside some air fryer broccoli.
 You can jump to recipe and get to cooking and print recipe as well if you want to keep it on hand for later too.
 Of course we love “seeing” y’all so feel free to just come back!